GoCarrot/carrot-blog/source/_posts/2013-09-16-upcoming-newsfeed-changes.markdown

 cover: /images/new_og_display.png
 published: true
 ---
+<p class="lead">UPDATE: Facebook has decided not to roll out the new newsfeed format.
+A similar image format has been rolled out in the existing news feed instead.</p>
 <p class="lead">
   Facebook is updating the way Open Graph stories are displayed in the newsfeed.
 We'll help you understand what these changes are and how they will affect your content.
 </p>